andrewdc/hidden_rebel_base/README.markdown

 Documentation
 -------------

+#### Clearfix

+Applies to the :after psuedo-class so you know, watch your back on this one a little with a certain browser.

+     @mixin clearfix

+#### Linear Gradiant + Background image (optional)

+Start with top color and go to bottom color.
+If you want an image over top, add this in with any or all of the full `background:url() repeat x-pos y-pos;`.
+This is optional, so not providing the third argument won't do a ruttin' thang!

+    @mixin lin-grad($from, $to, $bga: url())

 Ps.
 And yes, I use the old indented sass syntax.
 It just works for me.
 Sorry for the inconvenience if you roll with the newer scss.
 Perhaps I'll whip together a scss version of these in the future.
 Bug me about it... ;)